The 4 Best Pregnancy Sex Positions, According to Experts

 Oh, and those three trimesters might be a couple's last chance to get it on whenever they want without any restrictions, such as a wailing, hungry infant to tend to every few hours.
 Just saying.

-To help you get the most bang—see what we did there?—for your buck, we asked experts to share four of the best sex positions for pregnant women.
+To help you get the most bang—see what we did there?—for your buck, we asked experts to share four of their best pregnancy sex positions.
 Before you try them out, however, play it extra safe by double-checking with your ob-gyn that you don't have any conditions that could make sex a threat to you or your baby.

 Woman on top